Renata Tebaldi: Personal life

-Tebaldi enjoyed a beloved relationship with her mother, who helped nurture and was devoted to her career and well-being from an early age.
+Tebaldi enjoyed a beloved relationship with her mother, who helped nurture her and was devoted to her career and well-being from an early age.
 Her mother's death in 1957 was a huge blow to Tebaldi, whose grief was unbearable and it took effort to go back to the stage.

 Tebaldi never married.
 In a 1995 interview with The Times, she said she had no regrets about her single life.
 "I was in love many times," she said.
 "This is very good for a woman."
 But she added, "How could I have been a wife, a mother and a singer?
 Who takes care of the piccolini when you go around the world?
 Your children would not call you Mama, but Renata."
 She also wrote, "I started my career at 22 and finished it at 54.
 Thirty-two years of success, satisfaction and sacrifices.
 Singing was my life's scope to the point that I could never have a family."
 Tebaldi had a short relationship with bass Nicola Rossi-Lemeni.
-A longer one with conductor Arturo Basile was formed in 1958, Basile reportedly saying their plans to marry were ended by Tebaldi in 1962 due to Basile's behavior.
+A longer one with conductor Arturo Basile was formed in 1958, Basile reportedly saying their plans to marry were ended by Tebaldi in 1962 due to Basile's behaviour.

 Later years

-By the end of her career, Tebaldi had sung in 1,262 performances, 1,048 complete operas, and 214 concerts.
+By the end of her career, Tebaldi had sung in 1,262 performances: 1,048 complete operas and 214 concerts.

-Tebaldi retired from the opera stage in 1973 as Desdemona in Verdi's Otello in the Metropolitan Opera, the same role she debuted there nearly 20 years previously.
-In January 1976, she retired from giving recitals, making her last one in New York's Carnegie Hall where she was overcome with emotion and had to return to perform after a few weeks in a successful but shaky performance.
+Tebaldi retired from the opera stage in 1973 as Desdemona in Verdi's Otello at the Metropolitan Opera, the same role she debuted there nearly 20 years previously.
+She gave recitals around the globe.
+In one recital held in Manila with frequent partner Franco Corelli, Tebaldi's voice cracked in a Manon Lescaut aria; she then massaged her throat and genuflected to great applause from the audience.
+In January 1976, she gave her last recital in New York's Carnegie Hall.
 She received six curtain calls and standing ovations from the audience.
-She then moved out of her New York apartment, her home for many years during her stint in the Met and returned to Italy, where she gave her final public appearance in a vocal recital in La Scala in May 1976.
-She also made recitals around the globe, in one recital held in Manila with frequent partner Franco Corelli, Tebaldi's voice cracked in a Manon Lescaut aria, she then massaged her throat and genuflected to great applause from the audience.
-Regarding her decision to retire, Tebaldi said that she stopped singing while she still had a powerful voice to avoid "the mortifying season of decline."
+She then moved out of her New York apartment, her home for many years during her stint at the Met, and returned to Italy, where she gave her final public appearance in a vocal recital in La Scala in May 1976.
+Regarding her decision to retire, Tebaldi said that she stopped singing while she still had a powerful voice to avoid "the mortifying season of decline".

 She spent the majority of her last days in Milan.
-She died at age 82 at her home, in San Marino.
+She died on 19 December 2004 at age 82 at her home in San Marino.
 She is buried in the Tebaldi family chapel at Mattaleto cemetery in Langhirano.
 At her death, audiences at Venice's La Fenice observed a moment of silence in her memory.
 Luciano Pavarotti said, "Farewell, Renata, your memory and your voice will be etched on my heart forever".